esuriddick/Programming/Python/Krita/DDS_File_Exporter/README.md

 Once you have a document selected in [Krita](https://krita.org), go to the menu item _Tools_ > _Scripts_, and press the option named _Export as DDS_.
 A window will pop-up to ask you the name and location of where to save the file.

 ### Tested platforms
 I have tested version 1.0, 1.1 and 1.2 of this plugin in version 5.1.5 of [Krita](https://krita.org).
+Versions 1.3 and 1.4 of this plugin have been tested in version 5.2.2 of [Krita](https://krita.org).

 ## Change log
+_[2024-11-29] Version 1.4_
+- Added the option to export DDS without compression.

 _[2024-06-19] Version 1.3_
 - Compatibility with Linux is implemented - Thanks to Liniya.